-"Owner" means the same as in title 13, California Code of Regulations, section 2180.1(21).
+"Owner" means the same as in title 13, California Code of Regulations, section 2180.1(a)(21).

-"Retirement" or "Retire" means an engine or the vehicles will no longer be used as part of a be withdrawn from an active fleet in California.
-It-The engine may be sold outside of California, scrapped, or used in a backup vehicle.
+"Retirement" or "Retire" means an engine or vehicle will be withdrawn from an active fleet in California.
+The engine may be sold outside of California, scrapped, or used in a backup vehicle.